Postgraduate Taught Tuition

 Follow the link below to find out more information on potential scholarship and funding opportunities which may be available for you at Queen's.

-Postgraduate student loans are available if you're an English-resident, or EU national.
-You may be eligible for a loan of up to £10,000 to study a taught or research Masters in any subject.
+You may be eligible for a loan of up to £10,280 to study a taught or research Masters in any subject.

 The date when a student withdraws will affect the level of tuition fees which may be refunded.
 Adjustments to tuition fees are calculated with reference to the date of a student's withdrawal from the University, not the last date of attendance.
 The table below demonstrates how tuition fees are calculated in respect of withdrawals;